pragatipratishrutiswain/13-Porfolio-Projects-PFP-Features/ESPN Cricket Data Analysis (Web as the Data Source)/Readme.md

 - Type Detection
 - Select option 3: "Never detect column types and headers for unstructured sources."

-# Method 1 - Incase of Multiple tables
 ## For Web as the Data Source, select
 - Get Data
 - Web
 - URL
 - Stay "Anonymous"
 - Click Ok

+# Method 1 - Incase of Multiple tables
 - Select table - "Overal Figures"
 - Choose "Transform"

 ## In Power Query editor
-- Home
+-- Home
-- Use first row as headers
+-- Use first row as headers
-- Remove last column (Unnecessary column)
+-- Remove last column (Unnecessary column)
-- Close & Apply
+-- Close & Apply

-# Or Method 2 - Incase of Multiple tables
+# Method 2 - Incase of Multiple table
-## For Web as the Data Source, select
-- Get Data
-- Web
-- URL
-- Stay "Anonymous"
-- Click Ok
 - Add table using examples
 - Copy the first row from the original table
 - Copy the second row from the original table
 - Now Power BI auto detects the right table for us
+- Click Ok
+- Transform Data

+## In Power Query editor
+--